Spring Garden Revival

 Dighton Municipal Ordinances for Equipment Operation & Commercial Applicator Standards

-Dighton regulates equipment operation and commercial applicator standards to ensure safety and compliance.
+Dighton regulates equipment operation for commercial grub control.
 Permitted hours are typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
 Noise and decibel limits apply, especially in residential areas and on holidays.
 Commercial applicators must register with the Town Clerk, maintain 1M minimum liability insurance, and hold MDAR Category 36 certification.
-Safety protocols include traffic control, equipment calibration, public notification (24-48 hours), and right-of-way permits for municipal work.
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and waste documentation.
+Traffic control, equipment calibration, and public notification (24-48 hours) are required.
+Environmental compliance includes proper material handling, vehicle maintenance, and immediate cleanup.
+Waste disposal must be documented per MassDEP and local ordinances.
+For regulatory guidance, contact:

 Dighton Building and Inspections Department